The Hospitaller quarter with its Fortress, hospital, church and hospice served the many pilgrims who came to the Holy Land…

 The Prisoners Hall: Another hall was discovered east of the large Hall of Pillars.
 The hall has no direct link to the Hospitaller complex, but rather to the public street passing to the east.
 The hall is 2.5 meters lower than the adjacent structures and its floor is hewn out of natural stone.
 The hall is made with a series of six, 5-meter tall groin vaults.
 Except for the opening to the south, there are no windows or other lighting facilities in the hall.
 Dozens of square holes were identified along the walls for the purpose of fixing metal hooks that bore rings to bind prisoners.
 The room has no windows, is disconnected from the complex itself and is built at a lower level than the quarter’s living surface.
 All of the above reinforces the theory that this structure is the prison that was located in the Hospitaller quarter and was documented at the time.

 As part of the services covered by the admission ticket, individual visitors are provided with an electronic tour guide in their language of choice.
 The guide is available in 10 languages – Hebrew, Arabic, English, German, French, Spanish, Italian, Russian, Portuguese, and Chinese.
-To this end, the visitor is requested to leave an identifying document, which will be returned to him at the end of the visit.

 The site is wheelchair accessible, except for the escape tunnel and Prisoners Hall